-The CS705 consists of an antifreeze reservoir, overflow tube, and catch tube.
+The CS705 consists of a propylene glycol and ethanol (PGE) reservoir, overflow tube, and catch tube.
 Snow captured in the catch tube dissolves into the antifreeze.
 The melted snow raises the level of the antifreeze and water solution.
 The mixture flows through the overflow tube into the tipping bucket where it is measured by the tipping bucket mechanism.

 The CS705 possesses inherent delays and is not suitable for real-time precipitation measurements.
 The following factors contribute to the delays:

 For rainfall at 25°C, a delay of minutes is expected after the gage receives a minimum accumulation of ~0.03 inches.
 For snowfall, a delay of hours to tens of hours is expected.
 The longest delays should be expected for low-density snows at very cold air temperatures.
 However, all precipitation falling into the catch tube eventually flows through the overflow tube and is measured by the tipping bucket rain gage.

 The CS705 requires a specific 1:1 formulation of propylene glycol and ethanol (PGE) to function properly.
 PGE is available from Campbell Scientific in a package of four, one-gallon containers (see Ordering Information).
 Due to regulatory restrictions, PGE can only be shipped in multiples of four gallons via UPS Ground and cannot be shipped outside of the continental US.